yale-swe/f22-yalenav/README.md

 YaleNav is the only vertically-integrated navigation system that offers three features most critical to student life:

 1. **A-to-B routing** with Yale-specific transport integration – you’ll finally know whether or not to wait for the shuttle.
-2. **Dynamic visualization of campus spots** – you’ll know which butteries are near you and which dining halls are available.
+2. **Dynamic visualization of campus spots** – you’ll know which colleges, libraries, and dining halls are near you.
 3. Personalized tooling to help you **navigate your class schedule** faster than ever before.

 &nbsp;